-Challenged to design their own programs of study and present to faculty committees, Hampshire students and grads have a record of earning national awards equal to those of other top colleges
+Challenged to design their own degree programs and present to faculty committees, Hampshire students and grads have a record of earning national awards equal to those of other top colleges

 This year four young alums have won Fulbright Awards, bringing to 15 the number from Hampshire who’ve earned this competitive grant the past six years to fund overseas research, teaching, and international exchange.
 The four awardees announced in 2017: Leanna Pohevitz, who will live in Brazil as a Fulbright English Teaching Assistant; Justin Baldwin, who will serve the year in Colombia to conduct field research and to teach; Nicole DelRosso, who was invited to study in Germany but declined her Fulbright so she could lead original research in biophysics at the University of California, San Francisco; and Rebecca Thomas, also a Fulbright English Teaching assistant, who will serve in Ecuador.
 Details of their awards are below.

 Hampshire students, challenged by the College to design their own programs of study and present to faculty committees, have a record of earning national awards equal to students of other top colleges and universities.
 Awards received by Hampshire students and grads since 2011 are:

 Nicole DelRosso came to Hampshire College to study sculpture.
 Six years later, she has won a Fulbright to build a sculpture of science: a minuscule, nanoscale motor she hopes will work inside cells to treat diseases and monitor health.

 In her Fulbright application, DelRosso 12F explained that her interest in sculpture morphed through her undergraduate studies into a desire to design nanoscale objects mimicking the behavior of molecules and cellular components.
 “Designing at this scale allows me to experiment with machines subject to the same forces that govern cellular life,” she wrote.
 “Constrained by the laws of physics and biology, the structures I create are no longer just beautiful forms.
 They are functional art and, with them, I can shed light on the workings of the living world.”